rawcsav/Hinterview/README.md

 - Follow On-screen Instructions: The CLI will guide you on how to record, transcribe, and obtain insights for your interviews.
 - Hotkey Driven: The application uses a hotkey (configurable) for starting and stopping audio recording.
 Once recording is stopped, the audio segment is transcribed and analyzed.
 - Adjust Settings as Needed: The config.py script facilitates the configuration of various settings including the OpenAI API key, folder paths, hotkeys, and more.
 If the config.ini file is missing or incomplete, the user is prompted to provide necessary details.
-- Special Interview Option: When `special_option` is set to True in the config.ini file, you can specify the paths for your resume and the job description by setting `resume_path` and `job_description_path`.
-The application will include at least one excerpt from each of these documents when providing AI-generated responses to interview questions, ensuring a more personalized and tailored response.

 ## MacOS Configuration

 This project was developed and tested on MacOS.
 For capturing audio, it's designed to use BlackHole as a virtual microphone.
 Audio is captured at a rate of 44100Hz in stereo format.
 Audio segments are temporarily saved as MP3 files for transcription.
-You can set up BlackHole by creating a multi-output device in the Audio MIDI settings.
+`Important:` You need to set up BlackHole by creating a multi-output device in the Audio MIDI settings.
+Otherwise you will not be able to hear and capture the audio simultaneously.

 ## Acknowledgements